erikhazzard/Bragi-Node/README.md

 logger.log('groupname', 'Hello world');
 ```

+All log groups are enabled by default.
 Calls to `log` take in two required parameters: `groupName` and `message`.
 Any additional parameters (such as object info) will be included in the log message also.
 For instance:

 ```javascript
 logger.log('groupname', 'Here is some user info', { name: 'Ironman', weaknesses: null });